Mohyoo/Gemini-Py-CLI/README.md

 ## Wiki
 Visit the [Wiki](https://github.com/Mohyoo/Gemini-Py-CLI/wiki) for some valuable information.

-Don't worry, there is no *bla bla bla...* everything is hardly summarized for you.
+Don't worry, there is no *bla bla bla...* everything is hardly summarized :)

 ## Limitations: